Dragon201701/NonblockingAsyncSGD/README.md

 - `run.s`: the sbatch file

--  `config.py`: configration file using argparse to difine args
+- `config.py`: configration file using argparse to define args

-- `data_loader`:load data to the model
+- `data_loader`:load data to the model.
+Data are partitioned for multiple nodes.

 - `parameter_server.py`: implement parameter server using mpi and pytorch

 - `serialization`: pull parameters and push parameters from the server

+- `optimizer`: Optimizer designed for mutiple nodes training.
+More Optimizer will be added.

+- `resnet`: The basic model of resnet. `resnet50` will be used as trainning method.

+- `messaging`: Utilize MPI to  implement functions: send message/ Listen message/ broadcast message/ receive message.

-- `more`: more files will be added: function file to get accuracy, TTA, and draw pictures, etc.
+- `more`: more utils will be added: function file to get accuracy, TTA, and draw pictures, etc.

-  ​
+`Most IMPORTANT!!`

+- `mpi virtual env` is very hard to set up!!!
+To avid system/ enviroment error, here are two files to test MPI+torch basic functions.
+- `test.py`and `test.s`. use `sbatch test.s` to run `test.py`.
+This will check whether MPI function available or not.

 ## Further works to do